Quick answer

 What should contractors know about AI Social Media Posts for Contractors: What to Post Without Sounding Generic?

-A practical guide to using AI for contractor social media posts based on real jobs, reviews, seasonal reminders, FAQs, and before-and-after proof.
+A practical guide to using AI for contractor social media posts that turn real jobs, reviews, FAQs, and proof into local trust and booked-work paths.

 See more technology guidesLocal profile option

-LocalKit is one possible fit when a contractor needs a lightweight local profile destination with calls, reviews, proof, and quote links.
-If the business needs full service pages or city SEO, use a website path instead.
+LocalKit is one possible fit when a contractor needs one lightweight destination for Google Business Profile links, QR cards, review requests, referral links, social bios, calls, photos, and quote links.
+If the business needs full service pages, city SEO, galleries, or a deeper quote funnel, use a website path instead.

 Editorial note: ProTradeHQ is an independent contractor business publication.
 Webzaz and LocalKit may appear as context-specific options only when they match the reader's job to be done; recommendations are evaluated by usefulness to contractors, not by default ownership or funnel priority.